estoneman/tbsp/README.md

 example, if we want to transform "abc" into "abcd", we add "d" which gives us an edit distance of 1.
 The supported operations are add, substitute, and delete.

-Furthermore, I used sliding windows along with Python's _multiprocessing_ module along with other past work on this subject (See REFERENCES for more detail).
-Not only do I return with a similarity matrix that covers a large portion of the input data, but I also have enabled a primitive interface for computing statistics per computed window.
-Namely, these are top k similarity scores, mean, min, max, and standard devation.
-Below, you will find two ways I have provided for you to see what my work does up to this point.
+Furthermore, not only do I return with a similarity matrix that covers a large portion of the input data, but I also have enabled an extensible interface for computing statistics per window.
+Namely, these are top k, mean, min, max, and standard devation of the similarity scores.

 ## Setup